Rifle Cartridge Powder / Load Density:

 A known condition named detonation (excess pressure spike) can occur with cases that are not signifacantly filled with powder.
 Some years ago the U.S. Ordnance and DuPont ballistics laboratories were able to duplicate the strange phenomenon called detonation and they had determined that excess air space in the cartridge case to be the trigger for detonation.

-Case capacity is the amount of volume inside a cartridge case that is available for the powder to fill.
+Case capacity is the amount of volume inside a cartridge case that is available for the rifle powder or propellant to fill.

 Measuring case capacity is actually quite simple.
 Once you have established your bullet seating depth in the bullet section of this guide.